DaBusch/netbattalion/netbatJS/README.md

 Directives:
 - "data-data" for object of variables and functions.
 Has to be in BODY-Tag.
 - "data-init" for executing functions on page loaded.
 Has to be in BODY-Tag.
 - "data-bind" + "data-set" for data binding. "data-set" is executed when "data-bind"-variable has changed.
 Use "ref" to set and call bound variable e.g. "ref.variable".
+Dom-Element needs an ID

 Notice:
-- Bindings need an Element-Id.
 - For events use standard-attributes e.g. "onclick", "oninput".
-- Because of useage of "eval()" NEVER parse user input or asyncronously loaded code from untrusted databases.
+- Because of useage of "eval()" NEVER parse user input or asyncronously loaded code from untrusted sources.

 To inspect usage go to file: https://github.com/DaBusch/netbattalion/blob/main/netbatJS/netbattalionJS.html